- See model answers for common topics

 The IELTS speaking test lasts only 11-14 minutes; the IELTS examiner will ask questions in three parts.

-IELTS speaking Part 1: Short Q & A about familiar Topics (3-4 minutes): Always either a question about where you live or where you work/study; and one additional question about familiar topics such as hobbies, holidays, sports, entertainment.
+IELTS speaking Part 1: Short Q & A about familiar Topics (3-4 minutes): Always either a topic about where you live or where you work/study; and two additional familiar topics such as hobbies, holidays, sports, or entertainment.